sarafec/portfolio/README.md

 # My Latest Adventures in JavaScript
-This repository contains all the projects I have currently hosted on Github and my most recent blogs posted on Medium in an easy to browse format.
+This repository contains links to all of my projects that are currently hosted on Github and my most recent blog posts on Medium.

 ## Projects
 * DessertsMVC
 This project contains three recipe sites written in Angular, React and plain JavaScript, respectively.
-The focus of this project find out how each technology approaches resource loading, templates and routing.
+The focus of this project was find out how each technology approaches resource loading, templates and routing.

 * D3Charts-2
 This repository contains the source code for interactive charts made with D3.js and JavaScript.
 All charts are hosted on [bl.ocks.org](bl.ocks.org/sarafec).

 * [Some Film Appreciation.](https://github.com/sarafec/saraWatchesMovies)
-This project uses Angular 1.x, UI Bootstrap and JavaScript to create a tabular movie review website.
+This project uses Angular 1.x, UI Bootstrap and D3.js to create a tabular movie review website.
 A live version of this project can be found [here](https://sarafec.github.io/saraWatchesMovies/).

 * [The Worst Clock](https://github.com/sarafec/theWorstClock)
 This clock app uses words to tell the current time.
-The app also contains the time  in number form by clicking a link in the footer.
+It is written using plain JavaScript, CSS and HTML.
 A live version of this project can be found [here](https://sarafec.github.io/theWorstClock/).

 * [Presidential Fun Facts](https://github.com/sarafec/presidentialFunFacts)